Hello California: For Younger Teens

 Group size is important!
 A smaller group size provides unique opportunities that a large group cannot accommodate.
 Think of your favorite local restaurant; could it easily accommodate a group of 50 teens?
 Probably not!
 Our group sizes average between 14 to 21 students, which means that we are able to comfortably use local transport, enjoy local restaurants, and have a more authentic experience overall!
 A smaller group size also eliminates the likelihood of cliques, meaning that our groups all tend to bond as a cohesive unit.
 We guarantee that you’ll have enough people to meet some new best friends, but not so many that you feel like “just a number” or lost in a crowd.

 How does this program connect to other programs?

-Most of our programs are designed specifically so that participants can combine them with other trips.
-If you are connecting to another program, your counselor will escort you to the airport on the last day of the trip and help you get to your next destination where you will meet up with your new counselors and group.
+Most of our programs are designed specifically so that participants can combine them with other programs.
+If you are connecting to another program, your counselor will escort you to the airport on the last day of the program and help you get to your next destination where you will meet up with your new counselors and group.